andrastantos/brew/docs/cpu/isa_details.rst

 The type of the up to two operands of the instruction is examined.

-If the two types are not compatible, an :code:`exc_type` exception is raised.
+If the two types are not :ref:`compatible<type_compatibility>`, an :code:`exc_type` exception is raised.

-If the instruction has only one operand, the result type is the type of that single operand.
+The result type is determined by the type of :code:`$rA` for operations with two register-operand or by the type of the single register-operand if only one exists.

-If one of the operands of the instruction is an immediate constant, the result type is that of the non-immediate operand.
+If one of the two input operands is an immediate constant, its type is assumed to be the 32-bit compatible scalar type of the non-immediate operand.

+If the instruction has no register operands, only an immediate one, the type of the immediate is assumed to be INT32.

 .. note:: For smaller than 32-bit immediates, the value is sign-extended to 32-bits before a type is assigned to it.
 This means that such immediates for floating-point operations are rather meaningless, even though the operation itself will be carried out and is considered valid.